-How Environmental Humidity Affects Electrode Sheet Resistance in Lithium-ion Batteries
+How Battery Manufacturing Humidity Affects Electrode Sheet Resistance in Lithium-ion Batteries

 Table of Contents

-Electrode sheet resistance is a critical parameter that determines a cell’s internal resistance, rate capability and performance uniformity.
-In large-scale manufacturing, ambient humidity becomes a key process variable.
-Differences in humidity control between production sites can induce batch-to-batch variation in electrode electrical properties, which in turn affects cell performance and yield.
-This case study reports controlled experiments on LFP electrodes that quantify how short-term humidity exposure changes electrode sheet resistance and the underlying mechanisms that alter electronic conductivity.
+Electrode sheet resistance is a critical parameter that determines a cell’s internal resistance, rate capability, and performance uniformity — and in large-scale manufacturing, ambient humidity is a key process variable that directly affects it.
+Differences in humidity control between production sites can induce batch-to-batch variation in electronic conductivity, ultimately impacting cell performance and yield.
+This case study using an IEST Electrode Resistance Analyzer reports controlled experiments on LFP electrodes stored for 24 hours across four humidity environments — from a 0% RH glovebox to a greater-than-70% RH vent area — quantifying how short-term lithium battery humidity exposure changes electrode sheet resistance and the underlying mechanisms that alter electronic conductivity.
+The results show a clear, quantifiable trend: lower humidity storage decreases resistance relative to baseline, while high-humidity exposure (>70% RH) causes a substantial resistance increase.

 2. Introduction: The Critical Role of Humidity in Electrode Manufacturing